palantir/gradle-baseline/README.md

 - Slf4jConstantLogMessage: Allow only compile-time constant slf4j log message strings.
 - Slf4jLogsafeArgs: Allow only com.palantir.logsafe.Arg types as parameter inputs to slf4j log messages.
 More information on Safe Logging can be found at [github.com/palantir/safe-logging](https://github.com/palantir/safe-logging).

+### Class Uniqueness Plugin (com.palantir.baseline-class-uniqueness)

+Run `./gradlew checkClassUniqueness` to scan all jars on the `runtime` classpath for identically named classes.
+This task will run automatically as part of `./gradlew build`.

 ### Copyright Checks